c o u r s e - s t r u c t u r e (introductory)

 WEEK 3-4 The Beat Mix.

-Using the headphones Ear training.
+Using the headphones.

-Pitch control Keeping the mix going.
+Pitch control, Keeping the mix going.

 Programming.

-WEEK 5-6 The Beat Mix (cont.) & CD Mixing.
+WEEK 5-6 The Beat Mix (cont.)

 Mixing In key